 Researchers and businesses work on creating the linked home of the future.
-Yet the fully intelligent home, the so-called smart home, still is a long way off
+The number of applications increases.
+Yet the fully intelligent home, the so-called smart home, still is a long way off.
+The main problem: the devices do not communicate enough with each other

 Seven in the morning.
 An LED sunrise bathes the bedroom in blueish-yellow light, accompanied by gentle music.
 Wakeup programme: polar luminescence.
 Just in time for the first business meeting.
 Driving time 60 minutes.
 The roads are clear.
 The coffee machine is gurgling in the kitchen.
 The alarm of the future is linked: with the calendar, the household and the traffic information services.
 These are the linked comforts Kai von Luck works on.
 The computer scientist has furnished a smart laboratory flat at the Hamburg University of Applied Sciences.
 A 130 square metre loft – without walls, but with 150 hotspots and many metres of cable running underneath the floor.